A new order for ideal sequential compactness: Preliminaries

 for all $B\subseteq\bigcup\I$; \item $\I$ is below $\J$ in the Kat\v{e}tov order (written $\I\leq_K\J$) if there is an arbitrary function $f:\bigcup\J\to \bigcup\I$ such that $f[A]\in\I^+$ for all $A\in\J^+$.
 Equivalently, $\I$ is Kat\v{e}tov below $\J$ if there is a function $f:\bigcup\J\to\bigcup\I$ such that $f^{-1}[A]\in\J$ for all $A\in\I$. \end{itemize} An ideal $\I$ is homogeneous if $\I|A\cong\I$ for all $A\in\I^+$.

-All considered in this paper notions concerning ideals are invariant over isomorphisms.
+All notions concerning ideals considered in this paper are invariant under isomorphisms.
 Therefore one can think about all ideals on countable sets as ideals on $\omega$ by identifying the domain set of the ideal with $\omega$ via a fixed bijection.

 An ideal $\I$ is tall if for every infinite $A\subseteq \bigcup\I$ there is an infinite $B\subseteq A$ with $B\in\I$.
 It is not difficult to see that $\I$ is tall if and only if $\I\not\leq_K\Fin$.
 We say that an ideal $\I$ is nowhere tall if $\I|A$ is not tall, for every $A\in\I^+$.